Meet Our Team

 Gabby graduated from Florida State University with a Bachelor’s in Political Science, and a minor in International Relations in 2022.
 Growing up in an agricultural community shaped her perspective on the importance of community, empathy, education, and environmental preservation when addressing the cycle of poverty and gender based violence in South.

-She is passionate about improving the quality of life for women and people of color in low-income, rural communities, through education, resource accessibility, and law and public policy.
-She has always been interested in the nonprofit sector, and hopes to become a Certified Fundraising Executive.
+She is passionate about improving the quality of life for women and people of color in low-income, rural communities, through education, resource accessibility, and public policy.

-In her free time, she can be found outside with her dog, Cooper, spending time at the beach, and watching scary movies.
+In her free time, she can be found watching scary movies with her dog, Cooper, or on the beach.

 Paisley Shumate-Lynch